-An enormous dent in the topography, the sides were a series of undulating, tooth like shards of mountain, all surrounding a flat-bottomed basin.
+An enormous dent in the topography, the sides were a series of undulating, tooth-like shards of a mountain, all surrounding a flat-bottomed basin.

-In the middle, lies the village of Maragua: a meagre collection of adobe mud huts skirting a single dirt road.
-Here, the local people have benefited from Condor Trekkers and their pursuit of sustainable and mutually-beneficial tourism.
+In the middle, lies the village of Maragua: a meager collection of adobe mud huts skirting a single dirt road.
+Here, the local people have benefited from Condor Trekkers and their pursuit of sustainable and mutually beneficial tourism.

 Visitors can admire the vivid red and black traditional weavings made by the local women and sleep in the community-owned cabins.
 Maragua is proof that tourism can work for all involved, something I rarely saw in other parts of Bolivia.

 For us, our day ended with a final ascent up a smaller hill on the outskirts of the crater.
 Setting up camp for our second night at the top, panoramic views of the sunset combined with cold beers purchased from a nearby shop were just rewarded for the laborious walking of the day.

 Waking to a stunning sunrise, we packed and dropped back into Maragua to marvel at the incredible Garganta del Diablo (the Devil’s Throat) waterfall as it plunged off a sheer drop at the end of the village.

 From there, we took the path that climbs the distant side of the crater; a further punishment to our tired legs.